 Elements are handy if data are exposed to the user.
 If these data are not shown, using an attribute might be more useful.

 Elements should be used when information is represented that can be considered an independent object, and when there is some kind of parent and child relationship.

 Several occurrences in a data model are often better handled by elements rather than attributes.
 This avoids enumerated attributes like, for instance,

 To order data, elements are more useful than attributes.
 Attributes are “inherently unordered.”

 Update (November 27, 2014)

-I found Uche Ogbuji’s article on principles of XML design very useful, too.
+I found Uche Ogbuji’s article on principles of XML design useful, too.
 For example: